-The obvious effect of gun prohibitions is to deny law-abiding citizens access to firearms for the defense of themselves and their families.
-That effect is doubly among families maintained by a woman, the poverty rate for blacks was 51%, compared with 24% for their white counterparts in 1977....
-Families maintained by a woman with no husband present have compromised an increasing proportion of both black families and white families in poverty; however, families maintained by a woman have become an overwhelming majority only among poor black families....
+A. By Prohibiting the Possession of Firearms, the State Discriminates Against Minority and Poor Citizens among families maintained by a woman, the poverty rate for blacks was 51%, compared with 24% for their white counterparts in 1977. . . .
+Families maintained by a woman with no husband present have compromised an increasing proportion of both black families and white families in poverty; however, families maintained by a woman have become an overwhelming majority only among poor black families. . . .
 About 60% of the 7.7 million blacks below the poverty line in 1977 were living in families maintained by a black woman.